ADGS123/Academic-Projects/README.md

 * **Note:** This script relies on raw data stored in Google Drive.
 If you would like to test the code or reproduce the results, please contact me and I will gladly grant access.

 ### Servicio Social: Estabilidad AMP
-* **Description:** A Python script developed during my social service to analyze the position, size, and levitation time of acoustically levitated droplets.
+* **Description:**A Python script developed during my social service to analyze the position, size, and levitation time of acoustically levitated AMP (3-mercaptopropionic acid combined with gold nanoparticles and water) droplets.
 * **Technical Details:** Uses **Pandas, NumPy, and Matplotlib** to clean raw CSV data and plot droplet size and position against time.
 It visualizes droplet evolution during preconcentration, where a laser heats the droplet to decrease its volume, effectively analyzing its stability.
 * **Note:** This script requires specific raw CSV files.
 Feel free to contact me if you need the data files to run the code.